community, gardening, nature,

 Written by Damien Lee Gilliams Follow

-Your Editor-in-Chief and Website Developer.
-Damien is a Sebastian native and a graduate of University of Florida in Computer Engineering: Digital Arts and Sciences.
+Your Editor-in-Chief, Website Developer, Real Estate Agent, and Creative Problem Solver.
+Damien is a Sebastian native passionate about his community.
 He founded www.GoodNewsSebastian.com to help promote positive news in his beloved hometown.